LouisVallat/LouisVallat/README.md

 ### Hi there 👋

+Hey!
+I'm glad you found my public ✨ GitHub Profile ✨!
+You're on the right tracks, for sure!

+Unfortunately, I moved away 💼 and left GitHub for GitLab!
+Find my GitLab profile [**here**](https://gitlab.com/lovallat).

+This account is still around because you could find it (and looks like you just did 😉 so I made the right decision not to delete it), and because I tend to create issues or PR on repositories hosted here.
+But all my personnal repos are on GitLab!

+See you there! 👨‍🎤

 <!--
 **LouisVallat/LouisVallat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.